Skip to main content

 The following briefly overviews the steps required to add an MV52 to your network.
 For detailed instructions about creating, configuring and managing Meraki Camera networks, refer to the online documentation (https://documentation.meraki.com/MV).

-2. Find the network to which you plan to add your cameras or create a new network.
+2. Locate the network where you want to add your cameras, or create a new network.

-3. Add your cameras to your network.
-You will need your Meraki order number (found on your invoice) or the serial number of each camera, which looks like Qxxx-xxxx-xxxx, and is found on the bottom of the unit.
+3. Add your cameras to the network.
+Use your Meraki order number (found on your invoice) or the serial number of each camera.
+The serial number, which looks like QXXX-XXXXX-XXXX, can be found on the bottom of the camera unit.

-4. Verify that you the camera is now listed under Cameras > Monitor > Cameras.
+4. Confirm the camera is listed under Cameras > Monitor > Cameras.

 Check and Configure Firewall Settings

-If a firewall is in place, it must allow outgoing connections on particular ports to particular IP addresses.
-The most current list of outbound ports and IP addresses for your particular organization can be found here
+If a firewall is in place, it must allow outgoing connections on specific ports to designated IP addresses.
+Refer to latest list of outbound ports and IP addresses for your organization here

 DNS Configuration

-Each MV52 will generate a unique domain name to allow for secured direct streaming functionality.
-These domain names resolve an A record for the private IP address of the camera.
-Any public recursive DNS server will resolve this domain.
+Each MV52 camera generates a unique domain name for secure direct streaming.
+These domain names resolve to an A record linked to the camera's private IP address and can be resolved by any public recursive DNS server.

-If utilizing an on site DNS server, please whitelist *.devices.meraki.direct or configure a conditional forwarder so that local domains are not appended to *.devices.meraki.direct and that these domain requests are forwarded to Google public DNS.
+When using an on-site DNS server, allow *.devices.meraki.direct or set up a conditional forwarder.
+This ensures local domains are not appended to *.devices.meraki.direct and that these requests are forwarded to Google Public DNS.

 Assigning IP Addresses